ccamel/awesome-ccamel/README.md

 - [Orange-OpenSource/nifikop](https://github.com/Orange-OpenSource/nifikop) - The NiFiKop NiFi Kubernetes operator makes it easy to run Apache NiFi on Kubernetes.
 Apache NiFI is a free, open-source solution that support powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
 - [Pisush/chatGPT-plugin-template](https://github.com/Pisush/chatGPT-plugin-template) - For Gophers
 - [Praqma/helmsman](https://github.com/Praqma/helmsman) - Helm Charts as Code
+- [QuokkaStake/cosmos-proposals-checker](https://github.com/QuokkaStake/cosmos-proposals-checker) - A tool to notify you if you miss a proposal vote on any cosmos-sdk chain
 - [QuokkaStake/cosmos-validators-exporter](https://github.com/QuokkaStake/cosmos-validators-exporter) - A Prometheus exporter to fetch data about your validators in Cosmos-based blockchains.
 - [QuokkaStake/tmtop](https://github.com/QuokkaStake/tmtop) - A top-like chain consensus and chain info visualizer for all Tendermint chains.
 - [ReactiveX/RxGo](https://github.com/ReactiveX/RxGo) - Reactive Extensions for the Go language.